cloudera/hue/docs/sdk/sdk.md

 	daemon program has only one requirement: it must define a class called `Command` that extends `django.core.management.base.BaseCommand`.
 Please see `jobsubd.py` for an example.

-The next time Hue restarts, your `my_daemon` will start automatically.
+The next time HUE restarts, your `my_daemon` will start automatically.
-If your daemon program dies (exits with a non-zero exit code), Desktop will restart it.
+If your daemon program dies (exits with a non-zero exit code), HUE will restart it.

 "Under the covers:" Threading.
-Desktop, by default, runs under a slightly modified CherryPy WSGI server.
+HUE, by default, runs under a slightly modified CherryPy WSGI server.
 This server is multi-threaded, so you can use python threading support (such as it is).
 The "runserver_plus" version is single-threaded.
-If Desktop is configured (and it may be, in the future) to use mod_wsgi under Apache httpd, then there would be multiple python processes serving the backend.
+If HUE is configured (and it may be, in the future) to use mod_wsgi under Apache httpd, then there would be multiple python processes serving the backend.
 This means that your Django application code should avoid depending on shared process state.
 Instead, place